Imagen dinámica

 The Seed of Creation: Cultivating the Initial Idea of Your Character

-Every great character starts with a spark of inspiration.
+Every great character begins with a spark of inspiration.
 But how do you transform that spark into a creative flame that illuminates an entire narrative universe?
-The key is to ask yourself the right questions from the beginning:
+The key is to ask yourself the right questions from the start:

 • What will your story be about?